 - They also offer Domain registration, which some clients prefer to have grouped as much as possible.
 One account handling your DNS management and hosting can be an attractive feature.

 - They offer live 24/7 chat, phone support, and ticketing system.
 SiteGround boasts that 90% of issues are resolved at first contact.

 - Entry costs are typically very reasonable and SiteGround hosting can be secured for multiple years (up to 36 months).
 This has been likely the biggest factor in many of our clients looking to switch.

 For more information on SiteGround, please visit https://www.siteground.com/?referrer_id=7887728

 *We utilize SiteGround as the host vendor for one of our development environments.
 By using the referral link above and securing SiteGround as your hosting provider, 4C would receive a discount that would probably go to purchasing more coffee!

-In doing due-diligence of comparing multiple WordPress specific hosting platforms, WPEngine stood out.
-4C has utilized their hosting services for the past 4 years and have had several clients also select WPEngine hosting because of their dedication to the opensource platform, reliability and support.
+In doing the due diligence of comparing multiple WordPress-specific hosting platforms, WPEngine stood out.
+4C has utilized their hosting services for the past 4 years and have had several clients also select WPEngine hosting because of their dedication to the opensource platform, reliability, and support.

 What kinds of companies should use WPEngine for hosting?

 WPEngine is a platform fully dedicated to WordPress.
 So if your company website is viewed as an important part of your business having reliable hosting and support is a must!
 Their support is top-notch and they boast that they are ‘unhackable’ by employing developers that actually help build WordPress.